Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Graph regularized multimodal subspace support vector data description

 \subsection{Multimodal graph regularizers}

-Besides proposing a novel application of MS-SVDD for early detection, we generalized graph-embedded regularizers to any number of modalities.
-Graph-embedded regularizers for unimodal S-SVDD have already been proposed in \cite{trustworthiness2024}, and allow us to leverage distance information in the original features spaces to improve the regularization process.
-Within a multimodal context, graph embeddings are done modality per modality to be then summed up in the graph-regularizer calculation.
+Besides proposing a novel application of MS-SVDD for early detection, we generalize graph-embedded regularizers to any number of modalities.
+Graph-embedded regularizers allow us to leverage distance information in the original feature spaces to improve the regularization process.
+In a multimodal context, graph embedding is performed separately for each modality and then aggregated in the graph-regularizer calculation.